margaritabjerrum/JS-DOM-Assignment/readme.md

-# CA type-13 first server
+# Install and start json server to run the app

 ## Needed programs
   * Node.js v16.* or above